 Which type of credit is best?

 There is no definitive answer to what type of credit that is best.
 The answer will depend on what the money is to be used for and how long the borrower wants to make the repayments.
 For smaller loans that are to be repaid quickly, payday loans are ideally suited.
-Larger amounts of money, and less pressure to repay straight away, are better structured as personal loans, payable in numerous installments.
+Larger amounts of money and less pressure to repay straight away are better structured as personal loans, payable in numerous instalments.
 For something specific, such as a house or car, a mortgage or a car loan respectively are the best products.

 One of the features of credit is that interest is usually payable on the amount borrowed.
 The only time this won’t apply is where credit is available for an interest-free period – for example, many credit cards might offer an initial interest-free period for the first six to 18 months.
 The rate of interest is set by the lender (often by reference to the Bank of England base rate) and is always made known in advance to the borrower.
 For payday loans, for example, the rate of interest is usually around £25 for every £100 that is borrowed.
 Generally, where a sum is borrowed over a longer period of time more interest will be payable but the repayment amount may be smaller.
 So, for example, with personal loans that are borrowed for just two months, there will be less interest to pay but the entire amount must be repaid in two large repayments; this is in contrast to personal loans repaid over 12 months, where there will be more interest to pay over the 12 month period but the monthly repayments on the loan will be smaller.